KarolSU96/focus-nest/README.md

 | \*\*Contact Form\*\*                 |                                                                                               |                                                                                                                                                        |                                                                                   |
 | Contact form working                 | Contact form appears in the admin panel.                                                          | \-Fill out contact form fields.<br>\-Check the admin panel.                                                                                            | Contact form appears on the admin page.                                           |

+## Deployment

+### 1. Get the Code
+- Fork or clone this repository from GitHub.

+### 2. Set up the project workspace
+- Run `npm install` in the terminal
+- Go to src/api/axiosDefaults and paste the deployed backend as a value for baseURL `axios.defaults.baseURL = "Your deployed backend link here"`;
+### 3. Heroku App Setup
+- Log in to your Heroku account.
+- Click 'Create new app' from 'New' menu at the top right.
+- Enter name for your app and choose the region.
+- Click 'create app'
+- Click `Deploy` and then choose `GitHub` as Deployment method.
+- Select the cloned repository and click `Connect`
+- Click on Deploy Branch to deploy the website.

 ## Acknowledgments
 I would like to thank: